 While it has been said that more fine details can be achieved by well accomplished tattoo artists with machines, this isn’t necessarily true, with time and patience anything that can be done by machine can be accomplished by hand, and tebori offers a much more saturated colour look in the skin, a very different and unique feel of the artwork compared to machine work and it has true to tradition authenticity, also the time required for hand made tattooing is comparable to a machine when performed by a skilled tebori tattoo artist.

-Horisumi has been trained in Japan by Japanese tebori master Horikashi and has brought the secrets of tebori needle making, hand poke irezumi and traditional mindset, artistic composition and skills back to Australia where he practices the craft at Authentink Studio on a daily basis.
-Horisumi shades and colours all of his work by tebori and creates outlines by machine which he finds to be the ideal compromise between tradition and progress.
+Horisumi has been trained in Japan by Japanese tebori master Horikashi and has brought the secrets of tebori needle making, hand poke horimono and traditional mindset, artistic composition and skills back to Australia where he practices the craft at Authentink Studio on a daily basis.
+Horisumi shades and colours all of his work by tebori and creates outlines by machine which he finds to be the ideal compromise between tradition and modernity.

 The pigments, inks and materials that Horisumi uses are all imported from overseas and are mixed by hand in his colour lab creating his signature tattoo ink colours and tones.
 The rich blacks and shades of black that Horisumi uses are all made from premium sumi sticks imported from Japan, and are ground and mixed by hand as well.